Attitude, character and great architecture old and new

-Following a period of decline, Parkhill is being renovated by developers Urban Splash (the same people who developed the Royal Dockyard in Plymouth, The Rotunda in Birmingham and the new Islington estate in Manchester).
+Following a period of decline, Parkhill has been renovated by developers Urban Splash (the same people who developed the Royal Dockyard in Plymouth, The Rotunda in Birmingham and the new Islington estate in Manchester).
 Naturally, their view of its potential is unremittingly positive:

 “Park Hill is like no other place.
 Iconic is an overused term, but it really does apply to Park Hill.
 The Grade II* Listed Park Hill (the largest Listed structure in Europe) is a landmark on the Sheffield skyline atop one of the city’s seven hills immediately to the east of the mainline railway station and city centre.
 It already has character and we are creating a world-class landscape, inside and outside its walls.”

 Moving on north, we crossed the traffic-encircled Park Square, a ‘front gate’ of sorts to modern Sheffield; not very edifying, but a major intersection point for Sheffield’s excellent tram system, which was built in the 90s, the previous version of which had been dug up in the 60s when the future was the car – a future that turned out to be a nightmare, as by the 80s the city was clogged with cars and buses.
 Today, about 15 million people use the tram every year, the centre is much less clogged and expansion plans are underway.